This page provides detailed information about integrating AI Email (AIE) with Salesforce.

 Salesforce report requirements

-Changelog: The permissions requirements for Salesforce objects used in CE changed in May 2025.
-Refer to CE-Salesforce Object Integration Permissions.
+Change log: The permissions requirements for Salesforce objects used in AIE changed in May 2025.
+Refer to AI Email - Salesforce Object Integration Permissions.

-You can auto-enroll or enroll leads directly from Salesforce reports into CE.
-If auto import is enabled, leads meeting your specified rules are automatically imported into CE.
+You can auto-enroll or enroll leads directly from Salesforce reports into AIE.
+The integration now provides pre-launch visibility into enrollment counts and filters for Salesforce reports.
+If auto import is enabled, leads meeting your specified rules are automatically imported into AIE.

 Refer to the Salesforce Report documentation.